cncf/tag-env-sustainability/CONTRIBUTING/README.md

 ## Priviliged Access and Rights

-If you need additional access rights for the WG GitHub Repository and/or the [Project Board](https://github.com/orgs/cncf/projects/10), please open a [simple issue](https://github.com/cncf/wg-env-sustainability/issues/new) with the request.
+If you need additional access rights for the TAG Environmental Sustainability GitHub Repository and/or the [Project Board](https://github.com/orgs/cncf/projects/10), please open a [simple issue](https://github.com/cncf/tag-env-sustainability/issues/new) with the request.